JotaRandom/LMAE/README.en.md

 - Add your layout with the (+) button
 - Remove ones you don't use with the (-) button

-**Note:** At the time of writing this guide (November 2025), keyboard layouts only work in X11 sessions.
-Wayland support is in development.
+> **Note:** At the time of writing this guide (November 2025), keyboard

+> layouts only work in X11 sessions.
+Wayland support is in development

+> and even today in 2025 KDE and GNOME have it by default.

 ### Configuring sudo for your user

 The sudo package is already installed, but you need to configure it so your user can execute administrative commands.

 Switch to the root user:
 ```bash